ubicucsd/bootcamp_18_19/9_Phylogenetics.md

 #### Neighbor-Joining (NJ)
 This model is an agglomerative (bottom-up, or merging) clustering method.
 We've done agglomerative clustering before [here](https://github.com/ubicucsd/development_curriculum/blob/master/7_Clustering.md), so take a look!
 Importantly, NJ allows for unequal rates of evolution, which generally improves the output tree.

+### Distance Calculation Methods

+#### Identity
+Distance is equal to the proportion of non matching nucleotides, so lower distance = closer relationship.

+#### Blastn
+Matches are worth 5 points, while mismatches are worth -4 points.
+The formula to calculate the final score is 1 - (matches*5-mismatches*4)/(length*5).

+#### Trans
+This scoring takes the difference in transitions(purine->purine or pyrimidine->purine) vs transversions(purine->pyrimidine and vice versa) into account.
+Transversions are less likely to occur, so they are scored -6 compared to the -1 for transitions.
+Matches are given a score of 6.

 ## Challenge II: XML